 Which means you must think about movies, rather than have any critic, or artificially aggregated pool of critics, do that thinking for you.
 Because art is complicated and humans are complicated.
 Art is not a program, and we are not computers.

-So let’s stop treating movies as if we can reduce them to binary scores, averaged percentages, or anything that less than human.
+So let’s stop treating movies as if we can reduce them to binary scores, averaged percentages, or anything less than human.